Explore Nonfiction Resources for High School Education

 The Sun Does Shine

 Adding nonfiction books is a great way to naturally add informational texts to students’ reading diets.
-Plus, pulling excerpts from nonfiction books is a quick option.
-I use Small PDF to help me with
+Plus, pulling excerpts is a quick option.
+I use Small PDF to help me with compressing files.

 Nonfiction Resources for High School can connect to literature.

 You might teach more nonfiction than you credit yourself.
 Do you teach the background of stories, either the author’s life or pieces about the setting?
-For instance, when I teach The Hunger Games, I pull current data about poverty, food scarcity, and income inequality.
+For instance, with The Hunger Games, pull current data about poverty, food scarcity, and income inequality.
 Unfortunately, I always find a current article.

 As you incorporate informational texts with literature, ensure that you are meeting standards.
 With a few additional questions or activities, you might be checking off more standards than you realize.